 That activated me to get back up and start over instead of going backwards like I’d always done in the past.

 For those with extreme weight issues, I firmly believe accountability and mentorship coaching is the only successful method.
-I believe in it so much, I’m offering myself to you to help on this journey.
+I believe in it so much, I’m offering a coaching group help you on your journey.